 In a wide-ranging discussion earlier this week, Senator Ted Cruz ’92 (R–TX) discussed the 2020 Presidential Election, free speech on college campuses, and his own memories of Princeton.

 Afterwards, his remarks drew both praise and rebuke from listeners.
 While some students criticized what they felt were “softball” questions, various organizers and attendees who spoke to The Daily Princetonian said they enjoyed the event.

-Over 200 students attended the Wednesday-night event, which was hosted by Whig-Clio, College Republicans, and The Princeton Tory, a right-leaning campus publication.
-It was organized and moderated by Adam Hoffman ’23, editor-in-chief of the Tory, president of College Republicans, and a former intern for Cruz’s 2016 presidential campaign.
+Over 200 students attended the Wednesday-night event, which was hosted by The Whig-Cliosophic Society, Princeton College Republicans, and The Princeton Tory, a right-leaning campus publication.
+It was organized and moderated by Adam Hoffman ’23, editor-in-chief of the Tory, president of the College Republicans, and a former intern for Cruz’s 2016 presidential campaign.